5 Great Outdoor Activities for this Summer

 Get the FREE Visitors Guide and Wine Map.

 Camping at the 195-acre Gualala Point Regional Park on Sonoma County's far northern coast is an absolutely unbeatable experience.
 Situated at the junction of the Gualala River and the Pacific Ocean, the campground nestles under redwood trees beside the river, within walking distance of the crashing surf.
-The park’s white sandy beach and dunes are a great place for hikes, fishing, keeping a sharp lookout for migrating whales, and marveling at the star-strewn sky at night.
+The park's white sandy beach and dunes are a great place for hikes, fishing, keeping a sharp lookout for migrating whales, and marveling under the star-strewn sky at night.

 The town of Gualala contains restaurants, art galleries, and whatever supplies you may need.
-And it’s easy to take off on excursions to nearby wonders such as Fort Ross State Historic Park, Salt Point State Park, and Kruse Rhododendron State Reserve.
+And it's easy to take off on excursions to nearby wonders such as Fort Ross State Historic Park, Salt Point State Park, and Kruse Rhododendron State Natural Reserve.
 Or, go on a guided hiking tour with Unbeaten Path.

 The regional park campground offers drive-in campsites, walk-to sites, and sites reserved for hikers and cyclists.
 For other options, check our listing of Sonoma County campgrounds.

-When you return to the starting point, spend some time touring the cottage where London and his wife Charmian lived, and visit the small museum that’s filled with artifacts picked up on their adventures around the globe.
-Find more details about Jack London Park.
+When you return to the starting point, spend some time touring the cottage where London and his wife Charmian lived, and visit the small museum that's filled with artifacts picked up on their adventures around the globe.
+To learn more, read our article about Jack London State Historic Park.

 There is shore access for fishing, but-no surprise-you'll land the best catches from a boat.
 If you don't have your own, you can rent anything from a canoe to a powered fishing boat at the Lake Sonoma Marina.